 Students need to speak with their study abroad, academic, or equivalency advisor at their home schools and ask them how the listed Semester at Sea courses would transfer to their major or elective requirements.

 Step 3: What Part Do I Play?

-Students need to decide which courses they are interested in enrolling and meet with a home school study abroad or academic advisor.
-Students should bring to the meeting course syllabi and instructor biographies (both are available on the Semester at Sea website).
-Ask your home school advisor these questions:
+Students need to decide which courses they are interested in enrolling and meet with home school study abroad or academic advisors.
+Students should bring to these meeting course syllabi and instructor biographies, both of which are available on the Semester at Sea website.
+Students should ask their home school advisor these questions:

 - Will I receive letter grades?

 - Does my home school’s financial aid apply?